aziele/phirbo/README.md

 phirbo.py example/virus/ example/host/ example/output.txt
 ```

-This will output a file `output.txt` containing phage-host predictions (a top score host for each phage).
-In addition, a file `output.txt.matrix` will contain a matrix of scores between all-versus-all phages and bateria (phages in rows, bacteria in columns).
+This will output a file `output.txt` containing phage-host predictions (i.e., a top score host for each phage).
+Also a file `output.txt.matrix` will be created containing a matrix of scores between all-versus-all phages and bateria (phages in rows, bacteria in columns).

 ## Full usage